 4. Security Updates and Patches Fall Behind

-In today’s threat landscape, delayed patching isn’t just an inconvenience.
+Delayed patching isn’t just an inconvenience.
 It’s a liability.
-Your MSP should be applying critical security updates within days, not months.
+Your MSP is applying critical security updates within days, not months — or it isn’t doing its job.
 Many businesses discover their systems are running software with known vulnerabilities that have gone unpatched for extended periods.

-“Take action now:” Request a current patch compliance report for all managed systems.
-Industry standards suggest critical patches should be applied within 14 days.
+Request a current patch compliance report for all managed systems.
+Industry standards require critical patches applied within 14 days.
 If your environment shows significant gaps, demand a remediation timeline in writing.

 5. Backup Verification Is Missing or Inconsistent

 Backups only matter if they work when you need them.
 A responsible MSP performs regular backup verification tests, actually restoring data to confirm integrity.
-If your provider can’t produce documentation of recent restore tests, you might be paying for backups that will fail at the worst possible moment.
+If your provider can’t produce documentation of recent restore tests, you’re paying for backups that will fail at the worst possible moment.

 6. Communication Becomes a Black Hole